eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 + *GNU Octave* does not require the use of ellipses for line continuation but *Matlab* does.

-	I can also use a backslash "\" to indicate line continuation.
+	Use a backslash "\" to indicate line continuation.
 + *GNU Octave*'s logical operators may be rendered unacceptable by *Matlab*.
 + *GNU Octave* have toolboxes for different applications, just like